arjun1237/star-wars/README.md

 # Star Wars Searchbar

-> A searchbar that filters and lists your favourite star wars character as you type their names and on clicking, redirects the profile page of the character.
+> A searchbar that filters and lists your favourite star wars character as you type their names and on clicking, redirects to the profile page.

 ## Visual Intructions on how to use it